-Miami is a city that conjures up images of sunshine, beaches, and fit bodies.
+Miami is a city that conjures up images of sunshine, beaches and fit bodies.
 It is also a place for clubbing and having a good time.
-Other people think of Miami and want to investigate places they have heard or haunted.
+Other people think of Miami and want to investigate places they have heard were haunted.

 10. Villa Paula

-Back when Senior Don Domingo Milord was the first Cuban consulate in Miami he had a home built, the Villa Paula.
+Back when Senior Don Domingo Milord was the first Cuban consulate in Miami, he had a home built the Villa Paula.
 Milord and his wife lived in the Villa for six years prior to her death.
-Milord’s wife, Paula, had a leg amputation and unfortunately complications from that took her life.
+Milord’s wife, Paula, had a leg amputated and unfortunately complications from that took her life.

-Since that time the many different owners of the home and even neighbors have made claims of unusual activity.
-There are witnesses who stated they smelled the scent of fresh blooming roses when there were none in the area, or those that were, were not blooming.
+Since then, many different owners of the home and even neighbors have made claims of unusual activity.
+There are witnesses who stated they smelled the scent of fresh blooming roses, when there were none in the area, or those that were, were not blooming.

 Sometimes it is possible for people to smell the aroma of Cuban coffee, hear shoes on the backyards stone path, as well as knocking.

 The saddest and most grizzly activity at Villa Paula, is the death of countless cats when the iron gate of the Villa randomly slams shut.

 9. Coral Castle